box/box-typescript-sdk-gen/docs/trashedWebLinks.md

 - webLinkId `string`
   - The ID of the web link.
 Example: "12345"
-- requestBody `RestoreWeblinkFromTrashRequestBodyArg`
+- requestBody `RestoreWeblinkFromTrashRequestBody`
   - Request body of restoreWeblinkFromTrash method
-- queryParams `RestoreWeblinkFromTrashQueryParamsArg`
+- queryParams `RestoreWeblinkFromTrashQueryParams`
   - Query parameters of restoreWeblinkFromTrash method
-- headers `RestoreWeblinkFromTrashHeadersArg`
+- headers `RestoreWeblinkFromTrashHeaders`
   - Headers of restoreWeblinkFromTrash method
 - cancellationToken `undefined | CancellationToken`
   - Token used for request cancellation.